Today I am sharing one of my greatest accomplishments. I am so proud of the renovation from a few years ago of our Waco Fixer Upper home.

 This is what the house looked like without the porch.

-And here is the porch during construction.
-The huge Oak tree is my favorite thing about our lot.
-I can’t even begin to tell you how wonderful the porch is overlooking that tree.
+Here is the porch during construction.
+The huge oak tree is my favorite thing about our lot and I can’t even begin to tell you how wonderful the porch is overlooking that tree.

 I have always felt the kitchen is the heart of any home and our Waco home is no exception.
 I absolutely love how it turned out.
 A lot of people have mentioned how much this kitchen reminds them of our kitchen in our Pasadena home.
 I think they are all right!